Gene Pollar: Production

 Pollar was paid $100 per week.
 The production was sold to Goldwyn Distribution Corporation in April 1920.
 As a precautionary measure, since it featured a new star, the film was retitled The Revenge of Tarzan just two weeks prior to its opening on July 20, 1920.
 The film was a success, but Numa refused to release Pollar to accept a contract from Universal Pictures.

 Later life

 The disgruntled Pollar ended his acting career and returned to firefighting under his original name, Joseph C. Pohler.
 In 1944, he became a purchasing agent for a retail store chain, for which he worked until his retirement to West Hollywood, Florida.

+Pollar appeared as a contestant on the CBS television program, I've Got a Secret, on the February 16, 1955 episode.

 Pollar emerged briefly from obscurity in 1966 at age 73.
 That year, a publicity event surrounding the premiere of NBC's Tarzan series brought together several actors who had played the apeman, and the guest of honor was James H. Pierce, then 66, who was dubbed the "oldest living Tarzan".
 Pollar contacted the media and declared correctly that he was the oldest.
 "Pierce is just a kid compared to me", he joked.
 Pollar blamed the mix-up on a New York City paper's erroneous report of his death a few years earlier.

 Pollar died in 1971 in Fort Lauderdale, Florida, at age 79.